GreyLimit/encode_decoder/README.md

  *
  * 			{F opcode_%_func}
  *
- * 		Optional, but only definition per instruction set.
-Any white
+ * 		When no F record has been defined then each record has only
+ *		a single result value (being the instruction named in the I record).
- *		spaces are automatically removed.
+ *
+ *		If multiple F records are provided then a corresponding number
+ *		of result values are created with the decoding data structure.
  *
  * 	T	Provide the name of the array type, defaults "decoder_t".
  *